guideguide/grid-notation/README.md

 **This repository is a work in progress and is not yet documented.**

-Grid notation is a way to “write” grids.
+After a few years of using GuideGuide, I became frustrated that I couldn't move beyond simple grid structures.
+What if I wanted a sidebar?
+What if I wanted to reposition the grid in the document?
+Grid notation is a human friendly(ish), written grid language.
+A string goes in, an array of guides comes out.

 For more information, see the [spec](SPEC.md).

 ### Setup